-At PV Heating & Air, we’ve installed and serviced many brands of AC and heating systems in homes across Metro Atlanta.
+At PV Heating, Cooling & Plumbing, we’ve installed and serviced many brands of AC and heating systems in homes across Metro Atlanta.
 In 2022, we became a Carrier Factory Authorized Dealer.
 That means we can sell and install Carrier heating and AC systems.

 Not everybody gets to install Carrier equipment!
 To achieve this designation, we had to demonstrate rigorous standards for technician training, licensing, and customer satisfaction.

 That being the case, nearly all of our clients requesting quotes for new HVAC systems will get to choose from Carrier’s product line.
 This is a good thing because Carrier has options for everyone.

 Depending on your needs, Carrier offers three different levels for their equipment:

 - Infinity: The best choice for comfort and efficiency; the Infinity product tier includes the most sophisticated air conditioners, heat pumps, and furnaces that Carrier makes.
 The up-front cost is the highest among the three, but you enjoy comfort improvements and lower operating costs.

 - Performance: These are Carrier’s mid-tier products.
 The air conditioners might be single-stage or two-stage, and the furnaces are mostly two-stage units with variable speed blowers.
 They’re not the most efficient units that Carrier makes, but they’re probably a lot more efficient than whatever you’re replacing.

 - Comfort: This tier contains Carrier’s most basic systems.
 They offer baseline performance and meet Department of Energy (DOE) minimum specifications for energy efficiency.
 These systems cost less than the Performance or Infinity lines, but they won’t offer many improvements over your current system.

 Let’s take a closer look at these three product families to get a better idea of what your options are at different prices and performance levels.